Thunder (dog): Later life and owner's death

 Thunder's life after his film career is largely undocumented, including the year and exact location of his death.
 Based on the projected life expectancy for German Shepherds cited by The American Kennel Club and The Kennel Club of the United Kingdom, Thunder's death likely occurred before 1936.
 After the "Marvel Dog's" departure from films, Frank Davis continued to operate his Beneva Kennel in Altadena, but no cast listings after 1927 indicate that he trained any other dogs to work in motion pictures.
-Thunder did have offspring, including two daughters who unfortunately died in December 1928.
+Thunder did have offspring, including two daughters who died in December 1928.
 With further regard to Davis, he remained active in the canine world for decades, also producing radio programs with dog-related themes and serving as a judge in many regional and national breed shows.
 By the early 1960s, he had left California and relocated to Alexandria, Virginia, where he died at age 85 in 1976.